35 Cheap Travel Tips for Traveling on a Budget

 - Your destination

-Start by creating your travel budget.
+If you want to learn how to travel cheap, start by creating your travel budget.
 This can be a rough guestimate of how much you think your vacation will cost, based on the number of days, people, and destinations.

 Wondering what to include in a travel budget?
 Depending on how you’re traveling, and with whom, you’ll want to plan for: